sugeerth/VolumeRendererVisualization/README.md

 ### Volume Renderer Class at UC Davis by Prof. Kwan Liu Ma ###

-a) A basic volume renderer that renders the datasets in .raw format with follwoing criterion
+a) A basic volume renderer that renders the datasets in .raw format with following criterion

 1) Select a volume dataset